mrbmc/mrbmc.github.io/src/projects/blogtalkradio.md

 ----

-## Improved Show Cover Art
+## Improved Artwork

 For many of our hosts, their subject matter expertise is the topic of their show.
 It's rarely graphic design or marketing.
 Creating usable, engaging, professional cover art for their show was a struggle.
 Improving the artwork has multiple downstream benefits:

-1. Improved engagement from listeners.
+1. Improved engagement from listeners. (`RFE`)
-2. Longer show lifespan from hosts.
+2. Longer show lifespan from hosts (`LTV`)
 3. A more professional media book for advertisers.

 We contracted several graphic designers to overhaul the cover art for our top 300 shows at no charge to the hosts.
-I provided the creative direction, review, and production guidelines to the designers.
+I provided the creative direction, review, and production guidelines.

 ![New Artwork](/images/portfolio/btr/btr-homepage.jpg)